aarondail/react-zoomable-ui/docs/api/classes/space.md

 ▸ **updateSize**(): _void_

 This should be called in some cases to tell the `Space` that its parent element has resized.
-See the section on [[Sizing]] above for more info.
+See the [Guide](../../Guide.md) for more info.

 **Returns:** _void_